-- identified, recognized and measured each group of insurance contracts and reinsurance contracts as if IFRS 17 had always applied unless impracticable; - derecognized any existing balances that would not exist had IFRS 17 always applied.
+- · identified, recognized and measured each group of insurance contracts and reinsurance contracts as if IFRS 17 had always applied unless impracticable; - derecognized any existing balances that would not exist had IFRS 17 always applied.
 Outstanding premiums, Due from reinsurers and an amount of \$216 for Deferred sales commissions that were included in Other assets, as well as Unearned premiums, Due to reinsurers, Other insurance contract liabilities and Fair value of purchased business in force that were presented in Other liabilities are no longer presented separately.
-These items are henceforth included, for each portfolio, as Insurance contract assets, Insurance contract liabilities, Reinsurance contract assets or Reinsurance contract liabilities; - recognized any resulting net difference directly in equity.
+These items are henceforth included, for each portfolio, as Insurance contract assets, Insurance contract liabilities; - recognized any resulting net difference directly in equity.